Psilocybin Journey FAQs – Legal, Safe, and Supported in Colorado

 Who should not participate in a psilocybin journey?

 Psilocybin is not appropriate for everyone.
-Safety is essential, and in some cases, this work may not be the right fit.
-You may not be a candidate at this time if you:
+Safety comes first, and this work may not be the right fit if you:

 Have a personal or family history of schizophrenia, bipolar disorder, or psychosis